Great Tibet Tour Logo GREAT TIBET TOUR ®

 Surrounded by grand Himalaya mountains, Bhutan, Nepal and Tibet are full of mysteries to most people.
 While due to the complex terrain and changeable weather in the three Himalayan kingdom, choosing the right time to Bhutan, Nepal and Tibet plays a vital role for tourists.
 Generally speaking, the best time for travelers to plan a Bhutan Nepal Tibet tour is from March to early June and September to October.
 While foreigners are not allowed to travel to Tibet during February and March because of the celebration of the Tibetan New Year, also, you need to avoid going to the three places in the rainy season - from late June to August.
 During this period, the road condition is terrible, and some natural disasters are likely to take place.

 Bhutan is famous as "the happiest country in the world".
-Bhutan keeps an original form of Tibetan Buddhism so that it has a similar culture and religion with Tibet.
-By hiking in Phobjikha, you will meet diverse plants and animals.
-In Thimphu, you can pay a visit to the National Library, Heritage Museum, the 3rd King's Memorial Chorten, and the Giant Buddha statue.
+Bhutan keeps an original form of Tibetan Buddhism, so that it has a similar culture and religion to Tibet.
+In Thimphu, you can visit the National Library, Heritage Museum, the 3rd King's Memorial Chorten, and the Giant Buddha statue.
 You won't miss the splendid Punakha Dzong in Punakha and the famous Taktsang Monastery in Paro.

 Flying across the lofty Himalaya, you will land in Kathmandu, the capital of Nepal.
-The Kathmandu Valley will spread the Nepali culture in front of you.
-Filled with spiritual masters and ascetics, Kathmandu is an indubitable Buddhist city in every respect.
-You can admire Pashupatinath Temple and Durbar Square, which are listed in UNESCO World Heritage Sites, with the sunset and sunrise of the Himalayas.
+The Kathmandu Valley will spread Nepali culture to you.
+Filled with spiritual masters and ascetics, Kathmandu is an indubitable city in every respect.
+You can admire Pashupatinath Temple and Durbar Square, which are listed in UNESCO World Heritage Sites.
+You can also enjoy the sunset and sunrise of the Himalayas at Nagarkot.

 Tibet is the most remote and mysterious land in the world.
 In Tibet, you can explore Lhasa, Gyantse, Shigatse, and other areas that you're interested in.
-Pay a visit to the Potala Palace, Drepung Temple, Barkhor Street, join the pilgrims at a kora around Mount Kailash and get to the Everest Base Camp to have a glimpse of the highest mountain in the world.
-You will also see nomads grazing their yaks on pastures, pilgrims worshiping idols in temples, and monks debating Buddhism doctrine.
-Devoted Tibetan are connected with their common beliefs on this vast land, you will be moved by their pure spirits.
+Pay a visit to the Potala Palace, Drepung Temple, Yamdroktso Lake, and get to the Everest Base Camp to have a glimpse of the highest mountain in the world.
+Along the way, you will also see nomads grazing their yaks on pastures, pilgrims worshiping gods in temples, and monks debating Buddhist doctrine.
+Devoted Tibetans are connected with their common beliefs on this vast land, and you will be moved by their pure spirits.

 CONTACT US